 1- Define Quality Customer Interaction

-One of the primary reasons for call quality monitoring is to identify the calls that fail to meet call centers’ predefined standards and get to its root cause.
+One of the primary reasons for call quality monitoring is to identify the calls that fail to meet call centers’ predefined standards and get to their root cause.

 Thus, define what a quality customer interaction is and make your agents understand it.
 This will help your support representatives better understand and align with your business goals.